 This section includes a collection of links by topic targeted to faculty, instructors, K-12 educators, and instructional designers looking for ideas, inspiration and/or skill development specific to online or blended learning and instruction.
 The resources are carefully selected; I’ve included only those that I refer to consistently, are of high-quality and support knowledge and skill development.

 Resources [links] are organized by topic—categorized by specific skill set or knowledge area.
-And, resources within each topic category are identified by type with an icon that describes the format of the resource.
+Resources within each topic category are identified by type with an icon that describes its format.

 I. Skills for Teaching Online [Introductory]